dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide-code-snippets.md

 ---
 layout: default-layout
-title: Dynamsoft Label Recognition - Objective-C & Swift User Guide
+title: Dynamsoft Label Recognizer - Objective-C & Swift User Guide
-description: This is a supplement to the user guide page of Dynamsoft Label Recognition for iOS SDK.
+description: This is a supplement to the user guide page of Dynamsoft Label Recognizer for iOS SDK.
 keywords: a, user guide supplement
 needAutoGenerateSidebar: true
 ---

-#  Dynamsoft Label Recognition - Objective-C & Swift User Guide Code Snippets
+#  Dynamsoft Label Recognizer - Objective-C & Swift User Guide Code Snippets

 ## Load Photo from Photo Gallery and OCR
 The following code snippet showcases a simple application that contains three main components: an image viewer, a button to load a photo from the photo gallery, and another button to OCR the photo.